-Land and building have been recorded at fair market value based on a third party expert appraisal.
+Land and building have been recorded at fair market value based on a third party expert appraisal on September 16, 2016.
 Equipment has been recorded at estimated replacement value.
 Subsequent additions have been recorded at cost.
 No amortization has been expensed on the land and building as it provides management no benefit.
 Amortization has been expensed on the furniture and equipment on a straight-line basis using management's best estimate of the assets useful life.